Taneichi Station: Lines

 Taneichi Station is served by the Hachinohe Line, and is 34.2 kilometers from the terminus of the line at Hachinohe Station.

 Station layout

 Taneichi Station has a ground-level side platform serving one bi-directional track.
-The station is staffed and has a Midori no Madoguchi ticket office.
+The station is unattended.

 History

 Taneichi Station opened on November 10, 1924.
 Upon the privatization of the Japanese National Railways (JNR) on April 1, 1987 the station came under the operational control of JR East.

 Passenger statistics

-In fiscal 2015, the station was used by an average of 172 passengers daily (boarding passengers only).
+In fiscal 2021, the station was used by an average of 89 passengers daily (boarding passengers only).